devshola/Degen-Game/README.md

 # DegenGame

-DegenGame is a Solidity program build with a gaming platform in mind.
+DegenGame is a Solidity program built with a gaming platform in mind.
 On the platform, players get rewarded for participating in the game.
 They get tokens, which can be transferred between players and can redeem items in the game store.

 # Description